 Eleanor Saitta is a hacker, designer, artist, writer, and barbarian.
 She has been working as a security consultant since 2003, specializing in security design and strategy, and makes a living and a vocation of understanding how complex sociotechnical systems operate and redesigning them to work, or at least fail, better.

 Torsten Grote is a Free Software activist and programmer.
 He studied computer science as well as philosophy and is interested in various topics of technology-enabled social and political change.
 As a member of the Free Software Foundation Europe, he ran their Free Your Android campaign to show people how they can use their mobile device securely and in freedom.

 Julian Dehm is an advocate of freedom of speech and movement.
 He studies computer science at Freie Universität Berlin with a focus on security and privacy.
-He’s contributing to Briar in his spare time and is working on a funded project to improve Briar’s battery usage and message delivery even when contacts are not online at the same time.
+He’s contributing to Briar in his spare time.